Brook Waimārama Sanctuary: Governance

 From 2004 to 2019 the Brook Waimārama Sanctuary Trust was chaired by Dave Butler, who had been involved with the project from the beginning; he had previously managed the ecological island setup at Lake Rotoiti in Nelson Lakes National Park.
 The Acting Chair Peter Jamieson was replaced in 2019 by Chris Hawkes.

 The first general manager of the Trust was Hudson Dodd, who started in January 2012 and played a major role in the fundraising for the fence and pest removal.
-Dodd stepped down in November 2018 and was replaced as CEO in January 2019 by Ru Collin.
+Dodd stepped down in November 2018 and was replaced as CEO in January 2019 by Ru Collin, who was subsequently replaced in 2025 by Chris McCormack.

 As part of Nelson City Council's Long Term Plan, the sanctuary received $250,000 for the 2018–2019 financial year, with a further $150,000 each year for the nine remaining years of the Plan.
 One third of the Sanctuary's annual budget comes from Nelson City Council, the Department of Conservation, and Jasmine Social Investments; the remainder is from sponsorship and donations.
 After missing out on $50,000 of additional Council funding its annual budget, previously $850,000, dropped to $660,000.
-In January 2020 the Sanctuary announced that it would be replacing its voluntary entry fee of $5 ($15 for families) with a compulsory fee of $15 for adults, $8 dollars for those under 15 years, and $40 for families.
+In January 2020 the Sanctuary announced that it would be replacing its voluntary entry fee of $5 ($15 for families) with a compulsory fee of $15 for adults, $8 for those under 15 years, and $40 for families.
 These fees would be halved for Nelson or Tasman residents, students, and unwaged.

 Flora

-Brook Waimārama Sanctuary contains over 250 species of vascular plants, including pukatea (Laurelia novae-zelandiae) and tawa (Beilschmiedia tawa) which are close to their southern limits here.
-About two thirds of the valley consists of intact Southern beech forest, including all five beech species, along with mataī, rimu, and tōtara.
-The remainder in the north-west is a mixture of kānuka, mānuka, and regenerating broadleaf forest.
+Brook Waimārama Sanctuary contains over 330 species of native vascular plants, including tawa (Beilschmiedia tawa) which is close to its southern limit here.
+About two thirds of the valley consists of intact Southern beech forest, including all five beech species, along with mataī, miro, rimu, and tōtara, many of which are very large old trees.
+The remainder in the north-west is a mixture of kānuka, and regenerating broadleaf forest.